ataitler/IPPC2023/pyrddlgym_rddl_tutorial.md

 ```
 46  // Action costs and penalties
-47  COST-UTOUT            : {non-fluent, real, default =   -5 }; // Cost to cut-out fuel from a cell
+47  COST-CUTOUT            : {non-fluent, real, default =   -5 }; // Cost to cut-out fuel from a cell
 48  COST-PUTOUT            : {non-fluent, real, default =  -10 }; // Cost to put-out a fire from a cell
 50  PENALTY-TARGET_BURN    : {non-fluent, real, default = -100 }; // Penalty for each target cell that is burning
 51  PENALTY-NONTARGET_BURN : {non-fluent, real, default =   -5 }; // Penalty for each non-target cell that is burning